kevin-montrose/public-broadcasting/README.markdown

 A self-describing wrapper around [protobuf-net](http://code.google.com/p/protobuf-net/).

-#Work In Progress, use at own risk!
+#Work In Progress, Use At Own Risk!

-Public Broadcasting sacrifices *some* of the compactness of [Protocol Buffers](http://en.wikipedia.org/wiki/Protocol_Buffers) and some of the performance of [protobuf-net](http://code.google.com/p/protobuf-net/) to avoid the hassle of .proto files or manually adding attributes to your types.
-Addition and removal of members are handled gracefully, avoiding versioning headaches.
+Public Broadcasting sacrifices *some* of the compactness of [Protocol Buffers](http://en.wikipedia.org/wiki/Protocol_Buffers) and *some* of the performance of [protobuf-net](http://code.google.com/p/protobuf-net/) to avoid the hassle of .proto files or manually adding attributes to your types.
+Addition and removal of members is handled gracefully, avoiding versioning headaches.

 ###Structurally Typed